sherbeenyy/design-patterns-explained/Readme.md

 ## Overview

-Welcome to my **Design Patterns & SOLID Principles Learning Repository**!
+Welcome to my **Design Patterns & SOLID Principles Learning Repository**
-This repo is a personal documentation of my journey learning essential software design concepts.
+This repository serves as a structured documentation of the design patterns and SOLID principles I have learned and implemented, complete with explanations and practical C++ examples.

-It covers the **SOLID principles** and popular **design patterns** with detailed explanations and C++ code examples, illustrating both good and bad practices.
+It covers **SOLID principles** and popular **design patterns** with detailed explanations and C++ code examples, illustrating both good and bad practices.

-My goal is to provide clear notes and practical code to help anyone understand these concepts better and apply them in real-world projects.

 ---